Balboa, Panama: Port of Balboa

-Balboa is the Pacific-side port of the Panama Canal.
-The port has a dry dock in Panamax size (even the gates have a construction similar to that of the locks of the Panama canal).
+Balboa is located on the Pacific-side port of the Panama Canal and serves as an important transshipment container port.
+The port was inaugurated in 1909.
+Balboa has a dry dock in Panamax size (even the gates have a construction similar to that of the locks of the Panama canal).
 In 2012, Balboa was ranked the busiest container port in Latin America.
+In 2024, the container port was reported as having a 5 million TEU capacity.

 Balboa has a multimodal (ship-to-train) terminal, the Pacific Terminal, connected to Colón by the Panama Canal Railway.
 This allows transportation of containers by train across the isthmus.
 The railway also runs a passenger service between Panama City and Colón, once a day, each way.

+Balboa yacht club is an historic yacht club.
+In 2000, the yacht club had some 80 boat moorings.